-Japanese is spoken by over 125 million speakers, most of whom live in Japan.
-Despite largely being spoken in one country, it is one of the world's most important languages.
-Japanese is a language unlike no other.
-Its beauty and its immense expressive power are awe-inspiring.
-Although many aspects about it may be daunting to you, by beginning your journey with this curriculum, you will be on the road to mastering the fundamentals of Japanese.
+Japanese is spoken by over 125 million speakers, and despite largely being spoken in Japan, it is a very influential language on the international stage.
+Although Japanese may seem daunting, by beginning your journey with this curriculum, you will be on the road to mastering it.

-To learn how to pronounce Japanese.
+To start, we will learn how to pronounce Japanese.
 Pronunciation is the hardest yet most important aspect of a language.
-To tackle this obstacle, you must first get rid of any preconceptions you might have about how Japanese sounds.
-To the English ear, Japanese sounds very different, and it will take some time to get used to the many differences it has with English.
-However, it's important to know beforehand that things won't be the same and at least have some understanding of how it's different.
+To tackle this obstacle, you must first get rid of any preconceptions you have about how Japanese sounds.
+It will take some time to get used to the many differences it has with English, but it's important to have some understanding of how the two languages differ in this regard.

 Use of Terminology: Japanese ≠ English

-As obvious as it might sound, Japanese is not English.
-Because Japanese is not English, you can't learn how to pronounce it by assuming the sounds are the same.
-It takes some investment of time and energy to get it right.
-With that being said, creating an accurate picture of how it all works is important for you to have a foundation to build on.
-This requires some level of linguistic terminology to describe how the Japanese system of sounds works.
-In the course of the next two lessons, no jargon will be used without explicit explanation.
+As obvious as it may be, Japanese is not English and you can't assume that their sounds are the same.
+With that being said, creating an accurate perception of how Japanese actually sounds requires some level of linguistic terminology.
+However, in the course of the next two lessons, no jargon will be used without explicit explanation.

-Explanations will be written in a way that is well within the range of common understanding to the average English native speaker.
-There is no need for you to remember what certain words mean once you've figured out how to pronounce the Japanese sounds at the center of discussion.
-At the end of the day, Japanese isn't English, and so we must not superimpose and facet of knowledge that we have about how to say words from English as we move forward into the realm of Japanese.
+Explanations will be written in a way that can be easily understood by the average native English speaker.
+There is no need for you to remember what certain technical words mean once you've figured things out.
+At the end of the day, we must not superimpose knowledge we have about how words are pronounced from an English perspective as we move forward into the realm of Japanese.

-Contrary to what you may have heard about Japanese, it is not tonal like Mandarin Chinese, Cantonese, or Vietnamese, nor does it sound anything remotely like these languages.
+Contrary to urban myth, Japanese is not tonal like Mandarin Chinese, Cantonese, or Vietnamese, nor does it sound anything remotely like these languages.
 In tonal languages such as these, the way one's voice goes up and down while pronouncing a vowel is encoded in the word itself.
 An upward "ma" and a downward "ma" are just as distinctive as the difference between /a/ and /i/.
 When you change the tone in any of these languages, you fundamentally change the word to something else, even if everything else is the same.

 However, Japanese is NOT a tonal language.
 Instead, Japanese has a pitch accent system.
 Every syllable is assigned a pitch height--low or high--and this assignment sometimes plays a role in distinguishing words.
 In the chart below, this is illustrated with the words for "chopsticks," "bridge," and "edge."
 Each word represents one of the four possible pitch patterns found in Modern Japanese.

-As is illustrated above, a word can either follow a LH, HL, LH, or LHH pattern.
-For instance, ai means "love" and has a HL pitch; ue means "up" and has a LH pitch; aoi means "blue" and as a LHL pattern; uo means "fish" and has a LHH pattern.
-Although the word is only made up of two parts, when anything attaches to it, the first syllable of that affixed element has a high pitch.
+As is illustrated above, a word can either follow a LH, HL, LHL, or LHH pattern.
+For instance, ai means "love" and has a HL pitch; ue means "up" and has a LH pitch; aoi means "blue" and has a LHL pattern; uo means "fish" and has a LHH pattern, meaning the first syllable of something affixed to it will have a high pitch.

 English, on the other hand, assigns stress to a syllable in every word.
-Changing the stress sometimes changes meaning.
-For instance, "pérfect" and "perfèct" have different meanings, and this meaning is marked by switching where stress is placed.
+Also, changing the stress sometimes changes the meaning of a phrase.
+For instance, "pérfect" and "perfèct" have different meanings and this meaning is marked by changing which syllable is stressed.

 Lesson Note: Japanese words will be transcribed in this lesson with the English alphabet.
 This practice is called Rōmaji.
-There is nothing special about English letters when used in Japanese other than their intended pronunciations.
+There is nothing special about English letters when used in Japanese other than what their intended pronunciations are.

 Transcription Note: In this lesson, syllables with a high pitch will be in bold.
-If the pitch were to fall after the word, a ↓ arrow will follow.
+If the pitch were to fall directly after the word in question, a ↓ arrow will follow to indicate this.

-Below you will see how the five vowels of Japanese are pronounced.
-They're pronounced clearly and sharply like the American English approximates provided.
+Below you will see how the five vowels of Japanese are roughly pronounced.
+The vowels are pronounced clearly and sharply like the American English approximates provided.
 However, it cannot be stressed enough that these are approximates.

 |A||Like the a sound in the word "buy."||Ta↓ (field)|